-ASOS, officially known as ASOS plc, is a leading online fashion retailer headquartered in London, GB.
+ASOS Plc, commonly known as ASOS, is a leading online fashion retailer headquartered in London, GB.
 Founded in 2000, the company has rapidly evolved into a prominent player in the global e-commerce landscape, primarily serving the UK, Europe, and the United States.
-ASOS specialises in a wide range of clothing, footwear, accessories, and beauty products, catering to a diverse audience with its unique blend of high-street and designer styles.
-With a commitment to inclusivity and sustainability, ASOS has made significant strides in offering a vast selection of over 850 brands, alongside its own label.
-The retailer is renowned for its innovative approach to online shopping, including advanced personalisation features and a robust mobile platform.
-ASOS continues to solidify its market position, consistently achieving impressive sales growth and expanding its international reach.
+ASOS specialises in offering a diverse range of clothing, footwear, accessories, and beauty products, catering to a youthful demographic with a keen eye for trends.
+What sets ASOS apart is its commitment to inclusivity and innovation, featuring over 850 brands alongside its own label, ASOS Design.
+The company has achieved significant milestones, including the launch of its own marketplace and a strong focus on sustainable fashion.
+With a robust online presence and a reputation for quality and style, ASOS continues to solidify its position as a go-to destination for fashion-forward consumers.

 How does Asos's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.